jship/jship.github.io/posts/2017-08-14-writing-performant-haskell-part-5.md

 This would allow us to work on fixed-size buffers and the contents of each buffer would be contiguous in memory.
 An approach like this directly opposes the API we have built so far.
 Our API leverages `Builder` and dynamically builds up the hex strings.
 The user then chooses whether they want a `Builder` value, a strict `Text` value, or a lazy `Text` value.
 For all instances of our `HexShow` typeclass, we know exactly how much storage we need for the result strings:  Twice the size in bytes of the input type, and maybe a couple characters for the `0x` prefix.
 We are not taking full advantage of this knowledge.

-Let's dig down into some "low-level" Haskell and the internals of `text` - I promise we will maintain most of our sanity!
+Let's dig down into the internals of `text` - I promise we will maintain most of our sanity!

 ### Evolving the API